jwknz/docs.jwk.nz/docs/mern/mern101/index.md

 ## Setting up our API CRUD endpoints

-Still in our express folder, create a new folder called routes and then another folder called api.
+Still in our express folder, create a new folder called routes and then inside of that folder create another folder called api.

 ``` bash
 mkdir -p express/api